SatoshiAndKin/argobytes-contracts/FAQ.md

 # Can users own multiple proxies/clones?

 Yes.
-They just need to set different salts when deploying their clone from the ArgobytesFactory contract.
+They just need to set different salts when deploying their clone from the ArgobytesFactory19 contract.